 The average cruise ship sails the equivalent of three times around the world each year.

-Every year, the average commercial cruise ship covers some 84,007 miles (or 73,000 nautical miles for all you sailing experts!).
+Every year, the average commercial cruise ship covers some 84,007 miles (or 73,000 nautical miles for all you sailing experts).
 That means they could travel around the world about three-and-a-half times, or get more than a third of the way to the moon.

 Most cruise ships feature a fake funnel (or two, or three!).

 Funnels were originally introduced in the steamship days of ocean liners to expel smoke and fumes from the lower decks.
 And they're still necessary today—just not as much.
 It turns out, the modern ship typically only needs one funnel, but most cruise ships still feature between two and four.
-That's for aesthetic reasons (or, you know, for zip-line-suspension reasons).
+That's for aesthetic reasons (or, you know, for zip-line-suspension cables).

 Cruise ships travel an average speed of 20 knots.